getsentry/sentry-docs/src/collections/_documentation/workflow/user-settings.md

 The email address used to login to your Sentry account is by default your primary email address.
 An additional email address can be added under the *Add Secondary Emails* section.

+{% asset user-settings/us-eprime.png alt="Primary email field in Emails under User Settings" width="494" %}

 {% capture __alert_content -%}

 A shortcut to the *Notifications* panel can be found at the bottom of this section.

+{% asset user-settings/us-epanellink.png alt="A link to the Notifications panel in Emails under Additional Email" width="450" %}

 {%- endcapture -%}
 {%- include components/alert.html